 The ANNE PRO 2, is also a step up from the original ANNE PRO.
 Some core improvements include the inclusion of an on/off switch, better battery life, stronger Bluetooth connection, and easier switching between multiple devices.

-On the downside, it doesn’t come with a wrist rest, which can be an issue for some gamers who suffer from RSI or another wrist-related conditions.
+On the downside, it doesn’t come with a wrist rest, which can be an issue for some gamers who suffer from RSI or another wrist-related condition.

 Shopping Tips for Gaming Keyboards

 Shopping for a gaming keyboard isn’t an easy process.
 You need to find the right size keyboard that provides the level of functionality that you need for the games you play.

 After concluding our research, as a general guide as to what you should be looking for, take a look at the three tips we shared beneath.

 The Size of Keyboard You Want to Buy Should Depend on Your Setup and Needs